-As an organisation, just hiring curious people as employees is not enough.
-You must also know how to cultivate curiosity in your own organisation.
+As an organization, just hiring curious people as employees is not enough.
+You must also know how to cultivate curiosity in your own organization.
 Do this by providing period and consistent learning opportunities.
-This can be done by holding periodic seminars where employees have a chance to learn new skills or update existing skills.
+This can achieve by holding periodic seminars where employees have a chance to learn new skills or update existing skills.

-You can also hold training sessions where trainers from outside come into your organisation and provide new learning opportunities.
-Within your organisation, make sure the environment does not turn into an “All work and no play” sort of a deal.
+You can also hold training sessions where trainers from outside come into your organization and provide new learning opportunities.
+Within your organization, make sure the environment does not turn into “All work and no play” sort of a deal.

 Have regular one on one and group discussion sessions with your employees:

-A company must strive to be ever changing, ever learning and dynamic in their approaches.
-Have regular talk sessions with your employees where they can share their experiences and skills with each other.
-Ask them to talk about their methods and ways of work, and how they themselves feel they can improve on it.
+A company must strive to be ever-changing, ever learning and dynamic in their approaches.
+Have regular talk sessions with your employees where they can share their experiences and skills.
+Ask them to talk about their methods and ways of work, and how they feel they can improve on it.

 Make everyone feel like an active member, and give them small tasks where they can compete with each other.
 This promotes healthy competition and helps cultivate curiosity in even the most basic employees.